BobBuildTool/bob/doc/manual/configuration.rst

 Build
     This is the step where most of the work should be done to build the package.
-The ``buildScript`` receives the result of the checkout step as argument ``$1`` and any further dependency whose result is consumed is passed in order starting with ``$2``.
-If no checkout step was provided ``$1`` will point to some invalid path.
+The ``buildScript`` receives the result of the checkout step as argument ``$1``, and any further dependency whose result is consumed is passed in order starting with ``$2``.
+If no checkout step was provided, ``$1`` will point to some invalid path.

 Package
-    Typically the build step will produce a lot of intermediate files (e.g. object files).
+    Typically, the build step will produce a lot of intermediate files (e.g. object files).
 The package step has the responsibility to distill a clean result of the package.
 The ``packageScript`` will receive a single argument with the path to the build step.

 Each step of a recipe is executed separately and always in the above order.
-The scripts working directory is already where the result is expected.
+The scripts' working directory is already where the result is expected.
 The scripts should make no assumption about the absolute path or the relative path to other steps.
 Only the working directory might be modified.